pollen-robotics/firmware_Poulpe/README.md

 ## LED blinking patterns

-the blinking is happening each 500ms this number of blinks indicates the state of the board as well as the color of the blinking
+The blinking of the LED on the board is used to indicate the state of the board.
+There are two colors of the LED - green and red.
+The LED can be solid or blinking.
+The LED is blinking with a period of 500ms.
+The pattern of blinking is as follows:

  state            | green         | red
  -----------------|---------------|------